reauxreaux/reauxreaux/README.md

 As an adult, it shows up in how I sketch out possibilities, communicate the big picture, and challenge concepts and ideas.

-# Hi, I'm Rō (Reaux in tech spaces)👋🏾 and I'm transitioning into Tech.
+# Hi, I'm Reaux👋🏾 and I'm transitioning into Tech.
 ---

 🎓 I'm pursuing a **BSBA** with concentrations in **Information Technology, Data Analytics, and Project Management**, while also studying: